Everything You Need to Become a Texas Notary, All in One Place

 -

-Complete a Texas notary application on our website (or print and mail it to us) and pay the $21.00 state application fee.
-Our application wizard will guide you step-by-step through the process.
-You also have the option to e-sign the application (eliminating the need to print and mail your notary application).
+Our Texas notary application wizard will guide you step-by-step through the notary application process.
+You also have the option to e-sign the application online(eliminating the need to print and mail your notary application).
 For faster approval, we file all Texas notary applications electronically with the Texas Secretary of State.

 -

-Purchase a four-year $10,000 notary bond (required by Texas law).
 This bond protects the public from errors made by the notary.
 You can purchase the bond while completing the online application process.
 The cost of the bond is only $50.00 for a four-year term.

 -

-Purchase a notary stamp and a notary journal to authenticate and record notarized documents (required by Texas notary law).
 All our Texas notary stamps and seals are made in house and come with a life-time warranty.
 No questions asked!
 We will ship your notary supplies once we receive confirmation from the state that you are approved as a Texas notary.

 -

-Take the oath of office before a notary.
-Once your application is approved, the Texas Secretary of State will supply you with the oath of office form.
+Once your notary application is approved, the Texas Secretary of State will supply you with the oath of office form.
 Take the oath of office before another notary and keep the form in your records.
-The whole application process takes around seven to ten working days if the information is completed correctly.
+The whole notary application process takes around seven to fourteen working days if the information on the notary application is completed correctly.

 Texas notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
 American Association of Notaries is owned by Kal Tabbara, a licensed insurance agent in Texas.